 Although he appeared to be set in life, at the age of 63 he entered a new business.
 He became the owner of a glass factory following the death of his second father-in-law who started the business in 1831.
 He operated it for 8 years after which he retired at the age of 71.

-New Brooklyn Glass Works used seven pots, with twelve rings using clay moulds.
+New Brooklyn Glass Works used seven pots, with twelve rings using clay molds.
 The employed 100 hands.
 Although a factory store was built in connection with the glass works, many of their needs were supplied by Squankum or Blue Anchor, especially their whiskey.
 “Squire Marshall” as he was called, built a school for his employees’ children.
 Although the Methodists who also used the building, gave him some trouble when he was persuaded to allow them to continue their meetings.

 Marshall died at the age of 84 after a walk in some of the roads he had previously laid in the area.

 The original New Brooklyn Glass Works was replaced by another after it burned down.
 The new operation failed and was later reopened by Clayton Tice who operated it for 10 years.
 In 1859 the Methodist Church was erected there and the school was replaced by a new building.
 The old school was used as a community building.
 Later when the children commuted to Williamstown for school, the school building became the new community building.
-It was also used as the Sunday School.
+It was also used as the Sunday school.

-ROBANNA - Little is known of that part of Monroe Township once called RoPhoto taken in the Ireland Hofer Housebanna.
-There are no well defined boundaries or markers showing its existence and probably many citizens living there today are completely unaware of the fact that they live in Robanna.
+ROBANNA – Little is known of that part of Monroe Township once called RoPhoto taken in the Ireland Hofer Housebanna.
+There are no well-defined boundaries or markers showing its existence and probably many citizens living there today are completely unaware of the fact that they live in Robanna.

 Basically the area called Robanna centered about a small railroad flag station near the intersection of Tuckahoe Road and the old railroad.
 This site is about a quarter mile south of the present intersection of the Tuckahoe and Glassboro Roads.
 Robanna could probably be considered as the area presently located on the Tuckahoe Road from just north of Clayton Road almost up to the hamlet of Cross Keys.